Commissioned The Finnish Radio Symphony Orchestra

 Jari Kallio, Adventures in Music 27.1.2024

-Damström has created a fascinating score, full of exciting sounds, captivating colors, and evocative orchestral effects.
+Damström has created a fascinating score, to say the least, full of exciting sounds, captivating colors, and evocative orchestral effects.
 “Extinctions” represents Damström at her most modernist, simultaneously maintaining a highly expressive approach that is by no means devoid of dramatic pauses or tonal landmarks.
 The lion’s share consists, in fact, of meditatively charged, almost mysteriously vibrating, and quietly probing passages, lending the few discharges all the more effective relief.
-This is a relatively rare case of imaginative tonal painting in domestic contexts, emphasizing the stark but dramatically resilient rather than the sensually inviting.

 Mats Liljeroos, Hufvudstadsbladet 28.1.2024